 Date sugar is a type of sugar found most commonly in natural food stores since it is less processed than more conventional sugars.
 It is made from dried dates and adds a rich sweetness to recipes, although it will not dissolve when added to drinks.
 It also does not melt like granulated sugar which can limit its use.
 It is sometimes promoted as a healthier alternative to brown sugar, although it can be quite expensive.
 The sweet fruit you soak to make nut milk sweeter also comes in granulated form.
 Date sugar is a great alternative to brown sugar.
 These granules are likely smaller than you may be accustomed and are easily powdered in a grinder.
 Date sugar tastes light and buttery, a bit like raisins, and isn’t too overpowering.
 Date sugar is made from the date palm plant, date sugar is a less refined sugar than typical white sugar.
 Date sugar should not to be confused with date palm sugar or also called palm sugar as this is made from the sap of the sugar palm tree, including date trees.

 Date sugar is made by first making a paste from raw dates.
 Then, the paste is mixed with a substance called maltodextrin (a common food additive).
 This mixture is oven dried and ground into granules.
 The proportion of maltodextrin to date paste determines the properties of the sugar.
 Dates have a few stages of development: khalaal, rutab, and tamr.
 The best dates to make into date sugar are tamr dates, as they have a very low moisture content (about 30%) and are very sweet.
 Despite being made from dates this still has a high sugar content, so isn’t much healthier than regular table sugar and won’t offer the same health benefits as eating whole dates.
-Whole dates will be sweet, but a much less concentrated form of sugar as well as being a source of vitamins and minerals and fibre.
+Whole dates will be sweet, but a much less concentrated form of sugar as well as being a source of vitamins and minerals and fiber.

 Coconut sugar is a natural sugar derived from the unopened flower bud of the coconut tree (Cocos nucifera).
 It is not highly processed with no additives, bleaching agents, or any chemicals needed to make it.
 In fact, the only processing that takes place is heating the coconut sap to evaporate its water content.
 It is considered healthier and more nutritious than other natural and artificial sugar substitutes due to its low Glycaemic Index (GI), vitamins, minerals and amino acids.
 Although new to the Western world, it has a long and proud history in coconut communities from the South Pacific to South Asia.
 It is not palm sugar.
 Some palm sugars are derived from Palmyra as well as other varieties of palm family.
 Coconut sugar specifically comes from the coconut tree (Cocos nucifera).
 Palm sugars do not have the same health benefits or low GI as Coconut sugar.
 It is culturally acceptable in parts of Asia for some manufacturers to mix Coconut sugar with regular cane sugar and malt, and market it as "palm sugar" or "coconut palm sugar".
 If you want Coconut sugar's health benefit then read the label and make sure that it is made from 100% pure coconut palm/coconut blossom nectar.